opensearch-project/documentation-website/_data-prepper/peer-forwarder.md

 [AWS Cloud Map](https://docs.aws.amazon.com/cloud-map/latest/dg/what-is-cloud-map.html) provides API-based service discovery as well as DNS-based service discovery.

-Peer Forwarder can use the API-based service discovery.
+Peer Forwarder can use the API-based service discovery in AWS Cloud Map.
 To support this, you must have an existing namespace configured for API instance discovery.
 You can create a new one by following the instructions provided by the [AWS Cloud Map documentation](https://docs.aws.amazon.com/cloud-map/latest/dg/working-with-namespaces.html).

 Your Data Prepper configuration needs to include the following:
 * `aws_cloud_map_namespace_name` – Set to your AWS Cloud Map namespace name.